CoBRA: A Composable Benchmark for Robotics Applications: Implementation

-Similar to \cite{Bordignon2011, Althoff2019}, a module is composed of \textit{bodies} and \textit{joints}.
-Fig.~\ref{fig:module} illustrates a single module and Fig.~\ref{fig:assembledModules} an example of real modules assembled into a robot.
-Each body specifies the dynamics (such as center of mass \textit{CoM}) and the geometry $v$ (e.g., ellipses in Fig.~\ref{fig:module}) of a rigid body.
-Additionally, each module provides details about how to connect it to others via \textit{connectors}.
-Each connector contains lists of supported \textit{size} $\in \mathcal{P}(\mathbb{R})$ and \textit{type} $\in \mathcal{P}(\texttt{string})$.
-Note that bodies from multiple modules are connected rigidly and together form a link, as known, e.g., from URDF; we denote the set of links in the assembled robot as $\mathcal{L}$.
+Similar to \cite{Bordignon2011, Althoff2019}, we compose modules of \textit{bodies} $\body{i}$ and \textit{joints}.
+Fig.~\ref{fig:module} illustrates a single module, and Fig.~\ref{fig:assembledModules} is an example of real modules assembled into a robot.
+Each body $\body{i}$ specifies the dynamics, e.g., the center of mass \textit{CoM}, and the occupancy $\bodyOcc{i}$, e.g., each ellipse in Fig.~\ref{fig:module}, of a rigid body.
+Additionally, each module details how to connect it to others via \textit{connectors} $\connector$.
+Each connector contains lists of supported \textit{sizes} $\in \powerset(\reals)$ and \textit{types} $\in \powerset(\texttt{string})$.
+Multiple sizes realize module designs where adjacent sizes can fit together, but not all combinations are valid; similarly, multiple types enable the construction of modules that fit with multiple connection designs.
+Note that bodies from multiple modules are connected rigidly and together form a link, as known, e.g., from URDF; the joints within any module separate links.
+We denote the set of links in the assembled robot as $\links$.

-A robot assembly is \textit{valid} if connectors match, i.e., they share atleast a common entry in their respective \textit{size} and \textit{type} lists, and their \textit{genders} are both hermaphroditic (gender-less) or opposing (male/female); this extends the matching based on gender alone as introduced in \cite{Bordignon2011}.
-Additionally, each connector $c$ defines its \textit{pose} relative to the body frame $b$ as $\mathbf{T}^c_b$; shown for $b_2$ in Fig.~\ref{fig:module}.
-If two connectors with pose $\mathbf{T}_{A}, \mathbf{T}_{B}$, relative to body $A$ and $B$, are connected during assembly, their x-axes align and their z-axes are anti-parallel.
-For each valid assembly of modules we can generate kinematic, dynamic, and collision models\textsuperscript{\ref{fn:robotSpec}, Sec.
-2.5}.
-As in \cite{Bordignon2011}, allowing arbitrarily many connectors on a module enables us to also model robots with several branches or closed kinematic chains\footnote{\url{cobra.cps.cit.tum.de/robot_description}, }.
+A robot assembly is \textit{valid} if connectors match, i.e., they share at least a common entry in their respective \textit{size} and \textit{type} lists, and their \textit{genders} are both hermaphroditic (gender-less) or opposing (male/female).
+This matching extends the one based on gender alone, as introduced in \cite{Bordignon2011}.
+Additionally, each connector $\connector$ defines its \textit{pose} relative to the body frame $\body{i}$ as $\T^\connector_{\body{i}}$, shown for $\body{2}$ in Fig.~\ref{fig:module}.
+If two connectors $\connector_{A, B}$ with pose $\T^{\connector_A}_{A}, \T^{\connector_B}_{B}$, relative to body $A$ and $B$, are connected during assembly, their x-axes align, and their z-axes are anti-parallel.
+For each valid assembly of modules, we can generate kinematic, dynamic, and collision models\textsuperscript{\ref{fn:robotSpec}}.
+As in \cite{Bordignon2011}, an unlimited number of connectors on a module enables us to also model robots with branching or closed kinematic chains\footnote{\href{https://cobra.cps.cit.tum.de/ICRA24/robot}{cobra.cps.cit.tum.de \textrightarrow Documentation \textrightarrow Robot} }.